-Note: Late assessments without illness self-reports will not be accepted, or will receive a mark of zero.
-Late assessments with illness self-reports must be submitted within 24 hours of submission of the last illness self-report.
-If assignments are missed for a prolonged period, with a valid excuse, the weight that would otherwise be applied to those assignments will be added to the weighting for the Midterm Exam or Final Project.
-This is an essay-based course and so completion of the final project is a requirement for receiving a passing grade for the course.
-In rare circumstances and at the discretion of the professor, the final project may be accepted late with a severe grade penalty of at least one letter grade.
+Note: Late assessments without official documentation and timely notification to the instructor will not be accepted and will receive a mark of zero.
+Late assessments with documentation from Academic Counseling must be submitted within 24 hours of the assessment submission deadline.
+If assessments are missed for a prolonged period, with a valid excuse, the weight that would otherwise be applied to those assessments may be added to the weighting for the Quizzes or Final Project, at the discretion of the instructor.